bouwe77/react-game-tech-talk/README.md

-# Live Coding a Game with React
+# Live Coding a Game in React

-The game I prepared as preparation for my talk "Live Coding a Game with React".
+The game I prepared as preparation for my talk "Live Coding a Game in React".

-Created with CodeSandbox